How It Works

 What Else Should I Know?

 Good for beginners?
 No. This workout pushes your muscles and your heart.
-You may want to try another type of workout before plunging into this program.
+You may want to try another type of workout if you are out of shape before plunging into this program.

 Outdoors: No. You’ll need to follow the DVDs, so plan on working out in your living room or home gym.